HolisticCoders/orodruin-maya/README.md

     Note: Skip the --local argument if you want that behavior in every project.
 - Run poetry install --no-dev to create a new virtual env and install all the dependencies.
     Remove the --no-dev argument if you want the dev dependencies.
+- Register the Maya module.
+This can be done in one of two ways:
+    1. Add `/path/to/orodruin-maya/modules` to the environment variable `MAYA_MODULE_PATH`
+    2. Move the file `/path/to/orodruin-maya/modules/OrodruinMaya.mod` to `C:/Users/<username>/Documents/maya/modules` (on Windows) and edit its content like so:
+        ```
+        + OrodruinMaya any /path/to/orodruin-maya/
+        scripts: scripts
+        ```
 - Open the orodruin editor with the following snippet:
     ```python
     from orodruin_maya.ui.editor_window import OrodruinMayaWindow